webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

     url: https://medium.com/webpack/webpack-4-code-splitting-chunk-graph-and-the-splitchunks-optimization-be739a861366
 ---

-Originally in webpack, chunks (and modules imported inside them) were connected by a parent-child relationship in the internal webpack graph.
+Originally, chunks (and modules imported inside them) were connected by a parent-child relationship in the internal webpack graph.
+The `CommonsChunkPlugin` was used to avoid duplicated dependencies across them, but further optimizations where not possible

-This connection didn't allow to further optimizations and resulted into more downloaded code.

-webpack v4 removes the `CommonsChunkPlugin` in favor of `optimization.splitChunks` and `optimize.runtimeChunk` options.
+Since version 4 the `CommonsChunkPlugin` was removed in favor of `optimization.splitChunks` and `optimize.runtimeChunk` options.
 Here is how the new flow works.

 ## Defaults